robotmay/photographer-io/TOS.md

 ## Payments and Renewals
 ### General Terms
 Payment for services on the Site are made via Stripe Payments Europe, Ltd. By selecting a Subscription you agree to pay the Company the monthly or annual subscription fees indicated for that service.
-Payments will be charged on a pre-pay basis on the day you sign up for a Subscription and will cover the use of that service for a monthly or annual subscription period as indicated.
+Payments will be charged on a pre-pay basis on the day you sign up for a Subscription and will cover the use of that service for a monthly or annual subscription period as selected.

 ### Automatic Renewal
 Your Subscription will automatically renew at the end of the subscription period unless you notify us in advance that you wish to cancel it.
 We will notify you a number of weeks in advance that your subscription is about to renew.